sneha9231/AutoAgentX/README.md

     ```

 ## Usage
-- Open the application and capture an SQL-related query on the screen.
+- Open the application and capture your task on the screen.
-- The assistant will analyze the query and generate the corresponding SQL or any other work.
+- The assistant will analyze the work and generate the corresponding answers.
 - Results will be displayed along with **charts or tabular data**.

 ## Future Enhancements